Chris Walla: Early bands

 While at Bothell High School in the early 1990s, Walla started a program called Open Microphone with creative writing teacher Laura Drumheller, as a noon-time forum for the arts, which allowed any student to take the stage and perform.
 Walla regularly performed at these shows, as well as serving as MC.
-One performance by Walla included a song by PJ Harvey.
+One performance by Walla included a song by Talking Heads.
 These early Open Microphone shows proved popular and continued for over twenty years, moving from Bothell High School to Inglemoor High School when teacher Drumheller transferred there.

 Walla was in a short-lived band called The Wallflowers (not to be confused with The Wallflowers of California).

-Later, in 2001, he was an early member of the Seattle band The Long Winters.
+Later in 2001, after having joined Death Cab for Cutie, he was an early member of the Seattle band The Long Winters.

 Death Cab for Cutie

-Walla joined Death Cab for Cutie in 1997, while attending Western Washington University in Bellingham, Washington.
-Eventually releasing seven albums, four EPs and two live EPs with the band, he co-wrote many of their hit songs, including "Title and Registration" and "I Will Possess Your Heart".
+Walla joined Death Cab for Cutie in 1997, after moving to Bellingham, Washington where guitarist/singer Ben Gibbard and bassist Nick Harmer were attending Western Washington University.
+Eventually releasing seven albums, four EPs and two live EPs with the band, Walla co-wrote many of their hit songs, including "Title and Registration" and "I Will Possess Your Heart".

 On August 13, 2014, after 17 years with Death Cab for Cutie, Chris Walla decided to part ways with the band, stating that he plans to "continue making music, producing records, and erring on the side of benevolence and beauty whenever possible."
-Walla's last performance with the band occurred on September 13, 2014 at the Rifflandia Music Festival in Victoria, British Columbia.
+Walla's last performance with the band occurred on September 13, 2014, at the Rifflandia Music Festival in Victoria, British Columbia.

-In a 2015 interview, Walla explained that he left the band because he found himself disinterested in the music they were working on for the band's eighth studio album, Kintsugi.
-He critiqued the songs as “flat,” none of his ideas seemed to be sticking, and he felt the band needed an infusion of fresh blood; "I was really dissatisfied with where the Death Cab stuff had gotten to when I quit as producer, and that’s why I quit."
+In a 2015 interview, Walla explained that he left the band because he found himself uninterested in the music they were working on for the band's eighth studio album, Kintsugi.
+He critiqued the songs as "flat," none of his ideas seemed to be sticking, and he felt the band needed an infusion of fresh blood; "I was really dissatisfied with where the Death Cab stuff had gotten to when I quit as producer, and that’s why I quit."